IntersectMBO/plutus/docs/fomega/evaluation/machines.md

 All of the papers above consider machines based on the Krivine Machine; however there are at least two other approaches to lazy evaluation which have inspired a lot of research:
-*  Supercombinator-based machines such as the [Three Instruction Machine (TIM)](https://pdfs.semanticscholar.org/a19d/894a2290e2eddca59dd0598c00c5c7dd6793.pdf) of Fairbairn and Wray
+*  Supercombinator-based machines such as the [Three Instruction Machine (TIM)](https://pdfs.semanticscholar.org/a19d/894a2290e2eddca59dd0598c00c5c7dd6793.pdf) of Fairbairn and Wray.
-* Graph reduction machines, including the well-known [STG machine](https://www.microsoft.com/en-us/research/wp.../04/spineless-tagless-gmachine.pdf)
+* Graph reduction machines, including the well-known [STG machine](https://www.microsoft.com/en-us/research/wp.../04/spineless-tagless-gmachine.pdf).

 We haven't looked into the literature carefully here because neither of these types of machine deals directly with &lambda;-calculus: a preliminary translation step would be required, which